WolfgangMehner/vim-plugins/perl-support/README.md

 profiler can be done with a keystroke.
 There are many additional hints and options which can improve speed and comfort when writing Perl.
 Please read the documentation.

-This plugin can be used with Vim version 7.x .
-Most features should work with Vim version 6.x.
+This plugin can be used with Vim version 7.x.

 --------------------------------------------------------------------------------

 INSTALLATION
 ================================================================================

+A system-wide installation for all users can also be done.
+This will have further effects on how the plug-in works.
+For a step-by-step instruction, as well as an explanation of the other consequences, please see the help file 'doc/csupport.txt' or look up the documentation via:

+      :help perlsupport-system-wide

 (1) LINUX
 ----------------------------------------------------------------------

 The subdirectories in the zip archive  perl-support.zip  mirror the directory